simongravelle/nmrformd/README.rst

 .. inclusion-readme-intro-end

-Details about installation, use, and common pitfalls are given in the |documentation|.
-There is also a description of the theory behind dipolar NMR calculations.
+Details about installation, use, and some of the common pitfalls of NMR calculations are given in the |documentation|.
+The documentation also contains a description of the theory behind dipolar NMR calculations.

 Notes and known issues
 ----------------------